 iShares Gold Trust (IAU)

-The pros and cons of investing in ETFs can differ significantly from physical gold.
+The pros and cons of investing in gold ETFs can differ significantly from investing in physical gold.

 - You don’t have to manage the physical aspect of gold, but you can still own and invest in it.